multiscale-cosim/TVB-NEST/nest-io/doc/guides/from_nest2_to_nest3.rst

         nrns.set({'V_m': -55., 'C_m': 150.})  # sets V_m and C_m of all nodes

-Connectome
+SynapseCollection
 ~~~~~~~~~~

-Just like a GIDCollection is a container for GIDs, a Connectome is a
+Just like a NodeCollection is a container for node IDs, a SynapseCollection is a
 container for connections.
 In NEST 3, when you call ``GetConnections()`` a
-Connectome is returned.
-Connectomes support a lot of the same operations
+SynapseCollection is returned.
+SynapseCollections support a lot of the same operations
-as GIDCollections:
+as NodeCollections:

 Printing
-    Printing a Connectome produces a table of source and target GIDs
+    Printing a SynapseCollection produces a table of source and target node IDs

     ::

-        connectome = nest.GetConnections()
+        synapsecollection = nest.GetConnections()
-        print(connectome)
+        print(synapsecollection)

     prints